MonkeyDa23/Horizon-Roleplay-1/supabase/functions/INSTRUCTIONS.md

-# Supabase & Bot-less Setup Guide (V9.0.0)
+# Supabase & True Bot-less Setup Guide (V10.0.0)

 This guide provides the complete, simplified instructions for deploying and configuring the backend for your website.
-This architecture is **"bot-less"**, meaning you **do not need to host or run a separate bot application**.
-All communication with Discord happens directly and securely through Supabase Edge Functions.
+This architecture is **truly "bot-less"**, meaning you **do not need to host or run a separate bot application**, and you **do not need to create any webhooks**.
+All communication with Discord happens directly and securely through Supabase Edge Functions using only a bot token.

 **Please follow these steps exactly.**